monika2333/edu_news_pipeline/README.md

 ## Pipeline Overview

-1. **Crawl** - Fetch latest articles from configured sources (default: Toutiao; optional: Tencent News, ChinaNews, China Daily, Guangming Daily, China Education Daily), upsert feed metadata into `raw_articles`, ensure bodies are fetched, and enqueue keyword-positive articles into `filtered_articles` with status `pending`.
+1. **Crawl** - Fetch latest articles from configured sources (default: Toutiao; optional: Tencent News, ChinaNews, China Daily, Guangming Daily, Qianlong, China Education Daily), upsert feed metadata into `raw_articles`, ensure bodies are fetched, and enqueue keyword-positive articles into `filtered_articles` with status `pending`.
 2. **Hash / Deduplicate** - `hash_primary` computes an exact `content_hash`, 64-bit SimHash, and four 16-bit band hashes for each filtered article.
 Using SimHash band lookup and a Hamming-distance threshold (<= 3), duplicates are grouped under a primary article and promoted to `primary_articles`.
 3. **Score** - LLM-based relevance scoring runs on entries in `primary_articles`.
 The LLM output becomes `raw_relevance_score`; keyword rules add a `keyword_bonus_score`, and their sum is persisted as `score`.
 Promotion still keys off `raw_relevance_score >= 60`, while the final score (without an upper bound) is used for ordering.
 4. **Summarise & Sentiment** - `summarize` generates LLM summaries for promoted primaries, classifies sentiment (`positive` / `negative`), and writes the results back into `news_summaries` with status `ready_for_export` (failed attempts remain `pending`).